hgoebl/DavidWebb/README.md

   * pass-through to "real" connection for special cases
   * option to retry the request in case of special errors (503, 504, 'connection reset by peer')
   * multi-valued parameters (since 1.3.0-SNAPSHOT)
+  * use streams as input and output (automatically closing underlying HttpURLConnection when stream is closed, since 1.3.0-SNAPSHOT)

 ## Non-Features ##